CodeClubLux/core/README.md

-# Core
+Core Package

-This project is the standard library for Top.
+This is the standard library for Top-Lang